-Unlike the best student laptops, the best laptops for engineering students can't cut corners in terms of performance in order to keep the cost low.
-Engineering students need serious power from their portable in order to run essential 3D modelling and video rendering software such as AutoCAD, MATLAB and Solid Works in-between classes and lectures.
-And that means that a engineer's laptop needs a strong core specs suite.
+Unlike the best student laptops, the best laptops for engineering students in 2022 can't cut corners in order to keep the cost low.
+Engineering students need serious power and performance from their computing set-up, in order to run essential 3D modeling and video rendering software such as AutoCAD, MATLAB and Solid Works in-between classes and lectures.
+And that means that an engineer's laptop needs a strong core specs suite.

-As such, while our picks of the best laptops for engineering students do contain some great, well-priced systems that we feel most learners could afford to study on a university or college, they are nowhere near as budget friendly as some of our budget recommendations for non-engineering students.
+While our picks of the best laptops for engineering students do contain some great, well-priced systems that we feel most learners could afford to study on at university or college, they are nowhere near as budget friendly as some of our budget recommendations for non-engineering students.
 This is because we feel many budget systems aimed at students, while fine to bash out an essay in Google Docs, just won't cut it in terms of an engineering student's needs.
-Each laptop we recommend here has the specs to go the distance.
+Each laptop we recommend here has the specs to go the distance and is ideal for back to school season.

-Away from raw performance we've also factored in a few other things we think engineering students need from their laptop.
+Away from raw performance, we've also factored in a few other things we think engineering students need from their laptop.
 Battery life, for example, is really important, as the last thing anyone needs is their laptop shutting down in the middle of a build.
-Equally, portability is also important as while power is needed engineering students need to easily get to and from lectures and seminars, as well as set up shop easily in a library, coffee house or even canteen.
+Equally, portability is also important as while power is needed, engineering students need to easily get to and from lectures and seminars and set up shop easily in a library, coffee house or canteen.

 If you're and engineering student and you're a Windows user, too, then the best laptop for you to buy is the Dell XPS 13.
 Every year the Dell XPS 13 wows us and this year has been no exception, as evidenced in our Dell XPS 13 (9310) review.
 In the review we discovered the XPS 13 to be everything an engineering student could wish for while taking notes in class or completing coursework in-between seminars – it's powerful, portable, compact and has an impressive battery life, too.